wp-plugins/my-tickets/readme.txt

 * Added function to get purchaser name for ticket templates.
 * Added date to title output in default template for [tickets] shortcode.
 * Added view of [ticket] shortcode after editing event details in registration form panel.
-* Improved handling of Paypal IPN errors.
+* Improved handling of PayPal IPN errors.
 * Bug fix: Some broken currency symbols.
 * Bug fix: Reports list was limited to 10 events.
 * Translation: Polish